-Description (908 KAR 2:220): Peer support is the social and emotional support provided by persons with a mental health condition to others sharing a similar mental health condition to bring about a desired social or personal change.
-A Peer Specialist guides clients toward the identification and achievement of specific goals defined by the client and specified in the treatment plan.
-The job of a Kentucky Peer Specialist (KPS) is not to replace current clinical mental health staff but to offer additional and/or alternative options to help people in their efforts to recover.
+Peer Support Specialists are individuals in recovery from substance use disorder or other mental health conditions who provide social and emotional support to others with similar conditions.
+Kentucky Peer Specialists (KPS) are employed to guide clients toward the identification and achievement of specific goals as defined by the client and specified in the treatment plan.
+The role is not to replace current clinical mental health staff but to offer additional and/or alternative options to help people in their efforts to recover.

-Two letters of recommendation are required to be considered for the training.
+Two letters of recommendation, in addition to a completed application, are required to be considered for the training.
 These references should come from members of your treatment team (i.e. healthcare provider, psychiatrist, therapist, group leader, employer if applicable).
-If you are recovering from a mental illness, a reference from a psychiatrist or therapist is recommended.
-If you are recovering from a substance use disorder, a reference from a sponsor is recommended.
-You are responsible for giving the attached personal reference forms to the individuals speaking on your behalf.
+A reference from a sponsor is recommended.
+You are responsible for giving or emailing the attached personal reference request to the individuals speaking on your behalf.

 Please have your references (2) address the following in an email to firstname.lastname@example.org :